Carême (TV series)

 Carême is a French-language historical drama television series produced for Apple TV+ about Napoleonic-era celebrity chef Antonin Carême.
 It has Martin Bourboulon as a director.
 The cast is led by Benjamin Voisin, Lyna Khoudri and Jérémie Renier.
 It premiered globally on 30 April 2025.

 Premise

-It is a biographical television series about Antonin Carême, who rose from humble beginnings to become known as one of the world's first celebrity chefs during the Napoleonic era.
-However, his newfound 'celebrity' placed him in the gaze of politicians who want to use him as a spy and twinned with his desire to escape poverty, he might be tempted to do so.
+The biographical television series follows the life of Antonin Carême, who rises from humble beginnings to become known as one of the world's first celebrity chefs during the Napoleonic era.
+However, his newfound celebrity places him in the gaze of politicians who want to use him as a spy.